Reddy: Modernity

-The Reddy and Kamma castes have been politically dominant prior to the formation of Andhra Pradesh in 1956 and afterwards.
-Reddys are classified as a Forward Caste in modern India's positive discrimination system.
-They are a politically dominant community in Andhra Pradesh, their rise having dated from the formation of the state in 1956.
+The Reddy caste has been politically dominant prior to the formation of Andhra Pradesh in 1956 and afterwards.
+Reddys are classified as a Forward Caste in modern India's positive discrimination system and a politically dominant community in telugu regions of Andhra Pradesh and Telangana, their rise having dated from the early 20th century of British Raj and Post Independence.